 Seventy-five percent of millennials want business to actively do more to help improve society.
 And in 2015, the millennial population overtook baby boomers in the U.S. By 2025, millennials will represent three-quarters of the global workforce and a significant portion of consumer demand.
 Studies have shown that employees working for purpose-driven companies are three times more likely to be engaged in their work.
 Companies with engaged employees are more productive and grow faster than companies without engaged employees.
 And they have better performance-related business outcomes than companies without engaged employees or engaged customers.
 So if companies want to have engaged employees and customers, hire smart young talent, and connect with customers of the future, they need to do something to help improve society.

-Significant changes in the investment banking industry, advances in technology, and changing attitudes in the U.S. created a huge opportunity for a new kind of investment bank – one willing to challenge the status quo, re-imagine the way services are delivered to clients, and focused on doing good in the world.
+Significant changes in the financial services industry, advances in technology, and changing attitudes created a huge opportunity for a new kind of advisory firm – one willing to challenge the status quo, re-imagine the way services are delivered to clients, and focused on doing good in the world.

 From this vision Keene Advisors was born.

 We realized that to succeed in a highly competitive industry, we needed to offer our clients something unique.
-So we leveraged our deep experience as investment bankers, Board members, investors and entrepreneurs to develop a technology platform and smart processes that enable us to provide high quality advice, seamless execution, and to tell our clients stories in creative ways.
+So we leveraged our deep experience as investment bankers, Board members, investors and entrepreneurs to develop a platform and processes that enable us to provide high quality advice, seamless execution, and to tell our clients stories in creative ways.
 We believe that our strong values allow us to attract and retain purpose-driven employees who are more passionate, engaged and deliver better service to our clients.

 We joined a movement.

 We joined the Benefit Corporation movement and discovered an incredible network of like-minded businesses and business leaders focused on using business as a force for good.
 We incorporated as a benefit corporation in the state of Massachusetts in 2015.
 We became a Certified B Corporation in 2016.
-We were recognized as Best for the World in 2017.
+We were recognized as Best for the World in 2017 and again in 2018.